mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [Looks That Quill: The Dark Side of Hedgehog Instagram](https://www.wired.com/story/unbearable-cuteness-instagram-hedgehog-influencers/) - Beneath the tiny top hats and GIF-able snuggle sessions, I found a sad tale of internet virality.

 - [The $11 Billion Marketplace Enabling the Crypto Scam Economy](https://www.wired.com/story/pig-butchering-scam-crypto-huione-guarantee/) - Deepfake scam services.
 Victim data.
 Electrified shackles for human trafficking.
 Crypto tracing firm Elliptic found all were available for sale on an online marketplace linked to Cambodia’s ruling family.

 - [I ordered a bubble tea by drone in Shenzhen](https://www.technologyreview.com/2023/05/24/1073554/ordering-bubble-tea-by-drone/) - Chinese company Meituan made drone food delivery possible—but the process is still not seamless.